The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 #### **Examples:**

-**Note**: There are plenty of ways to execute an even/two minute Trick window, as long as the optimal amount of abilities are within the window.
+**Note**: There are plenty of ways to execute an even/two minute Trick window, as long as the optimal number of abilities are within the window.
 Below are some examples demonstrating the order I recommend.

 **\[Red bar = Trick ends, Orange bar = Mug ends]**

 In this example, Trick & Mug are one separated by one GCD.
-Phantom Kamaitachi is used between Trick and Mug, as Mug is an early weave.
+Phantom Kamaitachi (PK) is used between Trick and Mug, as Mug is an early weave.
 Thus, Mug ends after the 3rd Raiju.
 Trick window fits three Bhavas as we enter on 100 Ninki.
 Bunshin is **NOT** active here.

 ![](/img/jobs/nin/5.png)